 Installing an agitator inside a tank

 For the purposes of conformity assessment and the technical file a notional limit will exist as to where the “machine” stops and non-machinery pipework / tank continues.
 This will usually be fairly obvious and should for clarity be defined in the technical file in each case.
 For example, where the machine with its moving parts affects the entire tank clearly the area defined as “machinery” will be greater than if just mounted within external pipework on the side of a tank where there is no access to dangerous moving parts from within the tank.
 What matters is that risk has been controlled.
-But, if for example, a complete pump is fitted and only needs a simple connection to a tank’s pipework, it may be considered as a machine in its own right and need to be CE marked by the pump manufacturer and come with it’s own Declaration of Conformity.
+But, if for example, a complete pump is fitted and only needs a simple connection to a tank’s pipework, it may be considered as a machine in its own right and need to be appropriately marked and labelled by the pump manufacturer and come with its own Declaration of Conformity.